-In contrast, Leibniz holds, as a basic and fundamental principle, that nothing happens without sufficient reason (PSR).
+As we have seen, Leibniz holds, as a basic and fundamental principle, that nothing happens without sufficient reason (PSR).

 PSR, combined with God's omniscience, entails that God has foreknowledge of all of our actions.
 Further, Leibniz believes that any truth can be discovered by analyzing the complete concept of a substance into its component parts.